booorayan/terraform/README.md

 3. Object storage
 4. Firewall group and rules

+To provision cloud resources with terraform, run the following commands:

+1. `terraform plan` , which provides an overview of the resources to be provisioned

+2. `terraform apply`, which effects the changes defined in terraform files and provisions the resources.

 ## Todo:
 - [x] Add remote backend to store the tfstate file
 - [x] Add multiple firewall rules to allow access on multiple ports